HOVENWEEP ANCETRAL PUEBLOAN VILLAGES

-Home of the Ancestral Puebloans, the Anasazi, in Americas four-corner region.
+Hovenweep, home of the Ancestral Puebloans, the Anasazi, is located in America's four-corners region.
+The six villages on the Cajon Mesa of the Colorado Plateau have architecture similar to that of Mesa Verde's cliff dwellings, but on the plateau instead of on cliffside alcoves.
+Hovenweep's inhabitants were closely affiliated with Anasazi from Chaco Canyon, Mesa Verde, and others.
 Hovenweep became a National Monument in 1923.
-The six villages on the Cajon Mesa of the Colorado Plateau have amazing architecture similar to that of Mesa Verde's cliff dwelling structures, and was closely affiliated with cliff-dwellers of Mesa Verde.

-Originally hunter/gatherers, the Anasazi became a sedentary agricultural culture, building villages, created irrigation systems and growing crops for their subsistence.
-Research indicates more than 180 individual dwellings and small groups within a 50 mile radius of Hovenweep since A.D.
-700. Hovenweep's stone structures employed tremendous engineering and masonry skills in the construction of the stone structures found at Hovenweep, structures that have remained considerably stable for almost one-thousand years.
+Originally as hunter/gatherers, the Anasazi became an agrarian culture, built communities and constructed irrigation systems that allowed them to grow crops and settle.
+Research indicates more than 380 individual dwellings and small villages exist within a 50-mile radius of Hovenweep's primary village which has existed since 700 A.D.
+Hovenweep's stone structures employed tremendous engineering and masonry skills in the construction of pueblos up to 4-stories tall, and most have remained considerably stable for almost one-thousand years.

-It is believed that the 23-year draught was the primary cause for the inhabitants of Hovenweep and Mesa Verde abandoning their villages and moving south, leaving their dwellings and homes uninhabited for hundreds of years before being discovered by white explorers, missionaries and ranchers in the late-1600's.
+It is believed that a 23-year draught was the primary cause for the Anasazi inhabitants of Hovenweep and Mesa Verde to abandon their villages and moving south, leaving their homes for hundreds of years before their ruins were discovered by explorers, missionaries and ranchers in the1800's.
+Cortez was perhaps the first outsider.

-Hovenweep and Mesa Verde were at the pinnacle of the Ancestral Puebloan civilization between A.D.
-1050 through A.D.
-1320.
-There is evidence of mankind inhabiting this region as early as 9000 years ago.
-The transformation from hunter/gatherer to an agriculture prevalent lifestyle is believed to have begun circa A.D.
-500 with a massive village in Chaco Canyon.
+Hovenweep and Mesa Verde were at the pinnacle of the Ancestral Puebloan civilization between 850 A.D. through 1320 A.D., though there is evidence of mankind resident in this region as early as 23,000 years ago.
+The transformation from hunter/gatherer to a sedentary agricultural lifestyle is believed to have begun circa 500 A.D. with the construction of smaller dwellings,

-The University of Utah's Lifelong Learning offers lectures on Hovenweep and on the Anasazi inhabitants of the four-corners region in September, 2023 and March 2023.
-There will also be an emphasis on the Anasazi, Ancestral Puebloan culture during these courses.
+The University of Utah's Lifelong Learning offers a course on the Hovenweep villages and the Anasazi inhabitants of the four-corners region in March, 2025.
+The course will include an emphasis on the Ancestral Puebloan culture, along with extensive discussion on their migration and eventual disappearance.
 Come join us.

 MORE PHOTOS WILL BE ADDED

 Cajon Village structures & pictographs.
-Cave dwellings were possible grain storage facilities.
-Some of these buildings were 2-stories.
+Original cave dwellings may have evolved to being possible grain storage facilities.
+Some of these buildings in Cajon were 3-stories tall, though towers in other villages were up to five stories tall.

-Below are photos of the Square Tower Village of Hovenweep.
+Photos below are of the Square Tower Village of Hovenweep.
+Hovenweep's cultural center, back then, and now the NPS Hovenweep site headquarters.

-COPYRIGHT - All works protected by Copyright, 2001 - 2023 Raymond Cannefax
+COPYRIGHT - All works protected by Copyright © 2007 - 2024 Raymond Cannefax

 Stronghold House